HirakoTm/HirakoTm/README.md

   <img src="https://discord.c99.nl/widget/theme-4/570525683923550218.png" width="300"/>
 </div>
 <br>
 <p align="center">I'm a student who codes for fun, I like to play with things which suits my interests.
 I have a moderate BackEnd experience mainly in Python, and My SQl-for DBMS.
-I have a good experience of FrontEnd in HTML and CSS and learning JS eventually.
+I have a good experience of FrontEnd in HTML and CSS and gradually learning JS.

 <div align="center">